How To Inspire Salon Visits With Instagram

 Instagram doesn't have a way to “regram” or repost photos and videos.
 So you’ll need to turn to a third-party app, such as Regram and Repost.
 These apps let you share content, while giving credit to the person who posted originally.

-Here are some ways to enhance your salon Instagram profile
+A few great photos that are shared can help grow your salon business.
+Here are some ways to enhance your salon Instagram profile:

 - Consider investing in a good camera.